KadrioL/youtrackBeginner/README.md

 Now you can click on the card and see the history.
 Which team member worked at the task for how much time.
 It even shows you a little circle if you are in the estimation that you have set before or if the task is overdue.
 ![alt text](https://i.imgur.com/9ldJclf.png "Time Tracking Card")

+### 2.6 Board Settings
+You can configure some things on your board to do this go to the board settings you can find it in the picture at [Overview](#21-overview).
 ## 3. Specific Requirements

 ### 3.1 Functionality